CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### About this user guide
 This user guide introduces CSC's Sensitive Data (SD) services

-1. To navigate the user guide, click on the left-hand side navigation bar or the [quik links](#quik-links) from this page
+1. To navigate the user guide, click on the left-hand side navigation bar or the [quick links](#quick-links) from this page
 1. Right side of each page has a table of content for faster browsing
 1. The search tool is also available at the top bar